PX4/PX4-Devguide/en/log/logging.md

 ## Configuration
 The list of logged topics can be customized with a file on the SD card.
-Create a file `etc/logging/logger_topics.txt` on the card with a list of topics:
+Create a file `etc/logging/logger_topics.txt` on the card with a list of topics (For SITL, it's `build/posix_sitl_default/tmp/rootfs/fs/microsd/etc/logging/logger_topics.txt`):
 ```
 <topic_name>, <interval>
 ```